jv-miranda/Social-Tree/README.md

 ## This project was done with:

 * Figma for design
-* Semantic HTML for Structuring
+* Semantic HTML for Structure
 * CSS for Styling
 * Flexbox Properties for Layout
 * Media Queries for Responsiveness